 Man To Man Coverage

 Anyone can catch the ball uncovered (except if your initials are EE like Evan Engram and Eric Ebron).
 Most guys can make plays vs. zone.
 Not everyone can win in man to man.
 It’s a crucial skill and you need it to even get the opportunity to line up in the slot or at wide receiver.
 They aren’t going to stick you out there just to get eaten up by a real cornerback or safety.
 But those who can do it are typically studs.
-I mean, here is the list of leaders vs. man coverage last year in terms of both receptions and contested catches, per PFF.
+Here is the list of reception leaders vs. man coverage over the last two seasons as well as their end zone target totals.

 Red Zone Prowess